Millennium Falcon: Models and sets

 Visually, the Millennium Falcon was represented by several models and external and internal sets.
 For Star Wars, a partial exterior set was constructed and the set dressed as Mos Eisley's Docking Bay 94 and the Death Star hangar.
 Besides the functional landing gear, an additional support held up the structure and was disguised as a fuel line.
 The interior set included the starboard ring corridor, the boarding ramp, cockpit access tunnel, gun turret ladder, secret compartments, and the forward hold.
 The cockpit was constructed as a separate set that could be rocked when the ship was supposed to shake.
 Several inconsistencies exist between the internal set and the external set, the cockpit access tunnel angle being the most noticeable.

 The effects models for Star Wars matched the design of the exterior set.
 The primary model was five feet long and detailed with various kit parts.
-The ship was represented by a matte painting when Princess Leia (Carrie Fisher) sees it for the first time, showing the full upper surface.
+The ship was represented by a matte painting when Princess Leia sees it for the first time, showing the full upper surface.
 For the 1997 "Special Edition", a digital model replaces the effects model in several shots, and is used in a new shot of the Falcon lifting off from Docking Bay 94.

 For The Empire Strikes Back (1980), a new external set was constructed.
 In spring 1979, Marcon Fabrications, a heavy engineering firm that served the UK's petrochemical and oil industries, was hired to build a movable full-scale external model capable of "moving as if it were about to take off."
 Built in secrecy under the project code name Magic Roundabout, the company leased the 1930s Western Sunderland Flying Boat hangar in Pembroke Dock, West Wales.
 The model, which took three months to construct, weighed over 25 LT, measured 65 ft in diameter and 20 ft high, and used compressed air hover pads for up to 1.5 inch of hover-height movement around the set.
 It was then disassembled and shipped to Elstree Studios, Hertfordshire, for filming.
 Today, the Pembroke Dock museum has an exhibit about the project.